Should College Athletes Be Paid? Yes, But Maybe Not How You Think

 3. Tangible recognition of the risks

-On average, more than 210,000 injuries are sustained by NCAA student athletes each year.
+On average, more than 210,000 injuries are sustained by NCAA student athletes each year, according to the Centers for Disease Control and Prevention.
 Overall, they are injured at a rate of six injuries per 1,000 competitions or practices.
-Men's football games have the highest injury rate (nearly 40 injuries per 1,000 competitions).3 Some of the most common types of injuries include muscle strains, ligament sprains, bone fractures, dislocations, and concussions.
+Men's football games have the highest injury rate (nearly 40 injuries per 1,000 competitions).
+Some of the most common types of injuries include muscle strains, ligament sprains, bone fractures, dislocations, and concussions.

 As mentioned above, NCAA Division I colleges and universities are allowed to offer four-year, guaranteed scholarships.
 However, coaches generally have a limited number of those scholarships to offer (usually to the most heavily recruited athletes).
 So, many student athletes only receive partial or one-year, renewable scholarships.
 In those cases, an athlete can have his or her scholarship withdrawn or non-renewed after suffering a catastrophic injury or being cut from a team.

 The effects of a severe injury—or repeated injuries or head traumas—can last a lifetime.
 College athletes in injury-prone sports are risking their long-term health and well-being.